CCS-Lab/DeepLearning2017winter/README.md

 # README

-This repository is to study Deep Learning with people in [CCS-Lab][ccs-lab], in 2017 Winter (January - February, 2018).
+This repository is to study Deep Learning with people in [CCS-Lab][ccs-lab], in 2017 Winter (January - February 2018).
 All the resources in the repository can be used in addition to [the Sung Kim's lectures][humkim-dl] and [its codes][dl-zero-to-all].

 [ccs-lab]: https://ccs-lab.github.io